tgirke/tgirke.github.io/teaching.md

 <br/>

 I enjoy teaching classes and advising students, postdocs and coworkers.
-I consider it to be one of the fantastic privileges of my profession.
+I consider it to be one of the unique privileges of my profession.
 My greatest pleasure as a teacher comes at those moments in a class when students transition from simply listening and reading the material to actually understanding it, and thereby enabling them to solve real application and research